pxlmastrXD/TaskJar/README.md

 # TaskJar
 A full-stack Todo List App built using Node.js.
-In development
+Currently in development.

 - Changed to use sqlite, works better now
 - Working on backend now